Why Is Testing for HIV and STIs So Important?

 Fear is real

-It’s unfortunate, that fear of knowing your status is the main reason people don’t get tested.
-The majority of people that get tested are NOT infected with HIV.
-But if you are infected with HIV, this is the most important step.
+It’s unfortunate that fear of knowing your status is the main reason people don’t get tested.
+The majority of people that get tested are NOT diagnosed with HIV.
+But if you are diagnosed HIV, this is the most important step.
 Getting tested will help you know your HIV status, start treatment, and hopefully become undetectable.
 It will also empower you to protect your immune health, the health of your sexual partners, and our local communities!

 STI and HIV rates

 According to the latest Philadelphia Department of Public Health (PDPH) 2018 HIV Surveillance Report, HIV rates in Philadelphia have gone down 14.3 percent from 2017, and approximately 19,011 individuals are living with HIV in Philadelphia.
 This sharp decline is in part due to increased HIV testing and HIV treatment!1